TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 ];
 ```

 Ok so imagine this is a grid each child array is a row and its children the 0's are columns.
 Now in practice the 0's are object's containing the cell's values like location, color and opacity.
 And as for how we get the x and y value its simple math we use `pixSize` and multiply.
 So say we the x value we just multiple by what ever column we are on if its the second column its 2 \* pixSize for the x value.
-Here is the code implementing this.
+Here is the code implementing this idea while creating the 2D array.

 ```typescript
 function create2DArray(